Mazatlan History from pre-Colonial times to the 21st century!

 Despite the pirate threat, the harbor at Mazatlan simply had to be utilized.

 The 1600s mark when sea trade enabled the birth of Mazatlan, and sea trade enabled its increasingly important role in the history and economic development of Sinaloa State.

 But despite the now-permanent Spanish presence, our city in the early 1600s was little more than a magnificent often-empty natural harbor that English, Spanish and French pirates used intermittently as a hiding place from which to attack the treasure-laden galleons that sailed Mexico's western coast.

-There are countless pirate stories about Mazatlan in the 1700s, but 1700s Mazatlan history wasn't just about pirates, it was about what they coveted: the ever-increasing tonnage of gold and silver shipments coming from nearby mines in the Sierra Madre mountains like at Concordia and Copala, and the deep-digging at flatter mining locations like El Rosario.
+There are countless pirate stories about Mazatlan in the 1700s, but 1700s Mazatlan history wasn't just about pirates, it was about what they wanted to steal: the ever-increasing tonnage of gold and silver shipments coming from nearby mines in the Sierra Madre mountains like at Concordia and Copala, and the deep-digging at flatter mining locations like El Rosario.